bitdancer/dinsd/doc/db_api.rst

         ...
     KeyError: 'foo'

-Unlike the case with relation and row headers, it is unlikely that an application will accidentally update the dictionary of row constraints.  dinsd therefore, in the Python consenting adults fashion, does not try to protect you from doing so.
-If you modify the ``row_constraints`` dictionary, the in-memory database constraints will cease to match the constraints in the persistent store, which is likely to lead to undesirable results.
+dinsd, in the usual Python consenting adults fashion, does not try to protect you from modifying the ``row_constraints dictionary``.
+If you modify it, the in-memory database constraints will cease to match the constraints in the persistent store, which is likely to lead to undesirable results.
 So don't do that unless you've thought of a really good reason and are willing to risk shooting yourself in the foot and screwing up your data.

-Unlike other named dinsd objects, which exist as attributes and so are restricted from having names that start with ``_``, constraints are never accessed as attributes, and so there is no restriction on their names other than that they be Python identifiers:
+Constraint names may be any valid Python identifier:

-    >>> db.constrain_rows('is_called', _no_foos_allowed="name!='foo'")
+    >>> db.constrain_rows('is_called', no_föos_allowed="name!='foo'")
     >>> db.r.is_called = ~row(name='foo', student_id=SID('S42'))
     ...
     ... # doctest: +NORMALIZE_WHITESPACE
     Traceback (most recent call last):
         ...
-    dinsd.db.RowConstraintError: is_called constraint _no_foos_allowed violated:
+    dinsd.db.RowConstraintError: is_called constraint no_föos_allowed violated:
         "name!='foo'" is not satisfied by row({'name': 'foo', 'student_id':
         SID('S42')})

 Constraints may also be deleted:

-    >>> db.remove_row_constraints('is_called', '_no_foos_allowed')
+    >>> db.remove_row_constraints('is_called', 'no_föos_allowed')
     >>> db.row_constraints['is_called']
     {}
     >>> db.close()